ben01189998819991197253/DeadSimpleMajoritySleeps/README.md

 it turned out alright.
 I have no idea what it's compatible with, so use at your own risk, but it shouldn't break anything.
 At least, it works on *my* machine.

+Oh yeah, did I mention I haven't tested it with more than one player on at a time?
+Let me know how it goes, please!